AdamISZ/aut-ct/README.md

 Precedence operation is as you would expect: command line options take precedence over config file values, and be aware updates (i.e. just choosing a different option in a command line call) will be persisted to that config file.
 Third in order of precedence is the default value.
 As noted, two "options" (`-M` and `-k`) are required to be specified always.

 The depth and branching factor are the parameters of the curve tree.
 The `generators_length_log_2` may be removed in future but it should be the smallest power of 2 that's bigger than `D(912+L-1)` where `D` is the depth and `L` is the branching factor.
-If it helps, for key sets up to 500K in size, the defaults should be fine.
+If it helps, for keysets up to 500K in size, the defaults should be fine.
 The rpc port can also be configured here.

 Finally, one *may* need to set the `user_string` with `-u` to a hex serialized BIP340 pubkey or alternate user string (see [here](./docs/protocol-utxo.md) Appendix 2).
 This defines "who" can use the resources accessed by "consuming" the utxo in that context.